HikwaMehluli/heraldzw/README.md

 # The Hearld ZW -  News Paper

-This project is a proof of concept of a fast loading website app bootstrapped with [Frontity](https://frontity.org/).
+This project is a proof of concept of a fast loading web app bootstrapped with [Frontity](https://frontity.org/).

 #### Why I Created it?

 - Experiment with JAMstack tech.
-- Read the news without the bloated advertisements.
+- Read the news without the bloated advertisements and comments.
 - Potentially being asked or involved in the development of a more modern news apps across Africa.

-#### Back to the World

-**Newsletter**: Receive the latest updates and news about this experimental project?
-Subscribe [here](...)

 Made with ❤️ by [thatAfro](https://thatafro.netlify.app/)